-The aim of this procedure is to ensure that the UHB minimises the number of occupational accidents and incidents of ill health and ultimately achieves an accident-free workplace.
+The aim of this procedure is to ensure that the UHB minimises the number of occupational accidents and incidents of ill health.

 To achieve this, the UHB accepts that assessment and safe systems of work for all hazardous substances must be in place and exposure to substances that are hazardous to health are prevented or adequately controlled.